Jordach/BuildAndShoot/README.md

 BuildAndShoot Client
 =============

-BuildAndShoot; a Open Source Voxel shooter licensed under the LGPL.
+BuildAndShoot Client; a Open Source Voxel shooter licensed under the LGPL.

 IF YOU ARE READING THIS AND EXPECTING A BUILD / CLIENT.
 PLEASE BE DISSAPOINTED.
 This hasn't even gone somewhere yet.